Moot Court Court

 Prerequisites: Completion of either: POSC 311 or 312, AND one of: POSC 318, 412, or 414; and upper division standing.
 Study and acquisition of the skills of lawyering, including legal research, reasoning, writing, and trial advocacy.
 Substantive study of civil liberties.

 Enrollment in this course is by instructor permission only.
 Please contact Professor Ringel at email@example.com for further information.
 His office is SPA 223.
 Phone: 562-985-4708.

 POSC 417 is a demanding and rigorous course.
 Students should anticipate a challenging but exciting and extremely worthwhile experience.
-Contact Professor Ringel to see his latest syllabus or click 417 syllabus.
+Contact Professor Ringel to see his latest syllabus.